vboyev-MSFT/defender-docs/defender-xdr/investigate-incidents.md

 - Hunt for entity information of a device, file, IP address, URL, user, email, mailbox, or cloud resource.

+> [!IMPORTANT]
+> Some information in this article relates to a prereleased product which may be substantially modified before it's commercially released.
+Microsoft makes no warranties, expressed or implied, with respect to the information provided here.

+### Go hunt (Preview)

 The ***go hunt*** option takes advantage of the [advanced hunting](advanced-hunting-go-hunt.md) feature to find relevant information about an entity.
 The *go hunt* query checks relevant schema tables for any events or alerts involving the specific entity you're investigating.
 You can select any of the options to find relevant information about the entity:

   - See all available queries – the option returns all available queries for the entity type you're investigating.